ibm-cloud-docs/discovery-data/backup.md

 Use the following procedures to back up and restore user data in your {{site.data.keyword.discovery-data_long}} instance.
 {: shortdesc}

 The procedures on this page are for advanced users who have experience administering {{site.data.keyword.discovery-data_short}} clusters.
-You do not need to back up and restore data, as part of standard use or maintenance.
+You do not need to back up and restore data as part of standard use or maintenance.
 {: important}

 ## General prerequisites